-In addition, the company is a defendant in, and may be subject to, various other legal proceedings arising from its regular business activities.
+In addition, the company is a defendant in, and has potential for, various other legal proceedings arising from its regular business activities.
 While the ultimate results of such proceedings against the company cannot be predicted with certainty, the company believes that the resolution of any of these matters on an individual or aggregate basis will not have a material impact on its consolidated financial position or results of operations.

-No accrual was required for contingent legal and regulatory matters as none were probable and estimable as of March 31, 2023 and December 31, 2022.
+No accrual was required for contingent legal and regulatory matters as none were probable and estimable as of March 31, 2024 and December 31, 2023.

 Intellectual Property Indemnifications.
-Certain agreements with customers and other third parties related to accessing the CME Group platforms, utilizing market data services and licensing CME SPAN software may contain indemnifications from intellectual property claims that may be made against them as a result of their use of the applicable products and/or services.
+Certain agreements with customers and other third parties related to accessing the CME Group platforms, utilizing market data services and licensing SPAN and SPAN 2 software may contain indemnifications from intellectual property claims that may be made against them as a result of their use of the applicable products and/or services.
 The potential future claims relating to these indemnifications cannot be estimated and therefore no liability has been recorded.